TRUSTEES & PATRONS

 MBE, DUniv, MSc, BA, RGN, RM, ADM

-Gillian joined the Mummy’s Star board in April 2018 as Chair.
+Gillian joined the Mummy’s Starboard in April 2018 as Chair.

-Prior to this she had been the Head of Scotland for the Royal College of Midwives (RCM) until her retirement in 2016.
-With over 35 years experience in midwifery and nursing, Gillian was awarded an MBE in 2014 for services to midwifery and partnership in Scotland and was awarded an Honorary Degree of Doctor of the University from the University of the West of Scotland in the same year.
+Prior to this, she had been the Head of Scotland for the Royal College of Midwives (RCM) until her retirement in 2016.
+With over 35 years of experience in midwifery and nursing, Gillian was awarded an MBE in 2014 for services to midwifery and partnership in Scotland and was awarded an Honorary Degree of Doctor of the University from the University of the West of Scotland in the same year.

 Gillian is passionate about midwifery and developing midwives to show their full potential.
 She has been jointly leading the RCM campaign to improve workplace behaviours and presented with her colleague at the European Midwives Association 2016.
-She had a poster presentation at the International Congress of Midwives in Toronto 2017 and continues to present on this topic at conferences.
+She had a poster presentation at the International Congress of Midwives in Toronto in 2017 and continues to present on this topic at conferences.